awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 **To create your cluster**

 1. Create an Amazon VPC with public and private subnets that meets Amazon EKS requirements\.
-Replace *region\-code* with any Region that is supported by Amazon EKS\.
-For a list of Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
+Replace *region\-code* with any AWS Region that is supported by Amazon EKS\.
+For a list of AWS Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
 You can replace *my\-eks\-vpc\-stack* with any name you choose\.

    ```
    aws cloudformation create-stack \